Cam McCarthy: AFL career

 In 2017, McCarthy kicked 25 goals from 19 games.
-He finished first in Fremantle's leading goal kicking.
+He finished first in Fremantle's leading goalkicking.
 He was suspended for two weeks in round 15 for careless contact with St Kilda's Sam Gilbert.
-He was also surprisingly omitted from the round 23 team who took on Essendon.
-His most noted performance came in Round 4 where he kicked a late goal, with a toe-poke deep in the goal square, with 2 minutes remaining to lead Fremantle to a 2-point victory over Melbourne, in Melbourne.
-Another impressive performance was a 4-goal haul, with 18 disposals, against Gold Coast in round 20 at Domain Stadium.
+He was also surprisingly omitted from the Round 23 team who took on Essendon.
+His most notable performance came in Round 4, where he kicked a late goal with a toe-poke deep in the goal square, with two minutes remaining, to lead Fremantle to a two-point victory over Melbourne, in Melbourne.
+Another impressive performance was a four-goal haul, with 18 disposals, against Gold Coast in Round 20 at Domain Stadium.

-In 2019, ahead of the Round 1 clash with North Melbourne, McCarthy was called up to the senior team seemingly as a replacement for new recruit Jesse Hogan, despite not playing in either pre-season match.
+In 2019, ahead of the Round 1 clash with North Melbourne, McCarthy was called up to the senior team, seemingly as a replacement for new recruit Jesse Hogan, despite not playing in either pre-season match.
 He was arguably Fremantle's best player in the demolition of North Melbourne in a career-best performance, kicking five goals and collecting 20 disposals.

-In August of 2020, McCarthy was notified by the Fremantle Football Club that he would not be receiving a contract for the 2021 AFL Season; McCarthy and Fremantle mutually parted ways.
+In August 2020, McCarthy was notified by the Fremantle Football Club that he would not be receiving a contract for the 2021 AFL season; McCarthy and Fremantle mutually parted ways.

+McCarthy returned to South Fremantle Football Club in the WAFL for two seasons, but he walked away from the sport after managing just 10 games in that time.

+Personal life and death

+McCarthy was educated at Emmanuel Catholic College in Success.
+He left school at 16 to take up a plumbing apprenticeship prior to being drafted.

+After collapsing during a training session in 2020, McCarthy was diagnosed with epilepsy.

+On 9 May 2024, McCarthy was found dead at a property in Lake Coogee, a suburb of Perth.
+He was 29.